Approximately 67% of businesses don’t have a strategy in place to prevent or win back churning customers. Are you one of them?

-Preventing churning is essential.
-But, understanding why it happened is very important, too.
+Preventing churn is essential.
+But understanding why it happened is very important, too.

-YouGov did a study that found the main reasons why cable television customers cancel their subscription.
+YouGov did a study that found the main reasons why cable television customers cancel their subscriptions.

 One of the simplest ways to discover why customers have left is through a questionnaire upon exit.

-Have you ever cancelled a subscription for something and had to fill out a form asking why?
+Have you ever canceled a subscription for something and had to fill out a form asking why?
 This is exactly what I’m talking about.

-A basic form that asks for the customers reason for leaving and any extra comments can provide a lot of information on churning.
-Google Forms like I showed you earlier works for this perfectly.
+A basic form that asks for the customer’s reason for leaving and any extra comments can provide a lot of information on churning.
+Google Forms, as I showed you earlier, works for this perfectly.

-The first step is to prevent customers from leaving is targeting the right audience.
-If you sell e-commerce solutions but the users you attract are agency types, I doubt you’ll make many sales.
+The first step to prevent customers from leaving is targeting the right audience.
+If you sell e-commerce solutions, but the users you attract are agency types, I doubt you’ll make many sales.

-Use market reports to understand your ideal customer so you can better targeting.
-As well, it gives you insight into behaviors and trends that you can use to craft your marketing.
+Use market reports to understand your ideal customer so you can better target.
+As well it gives you insight into behaviors and trends that you can use to craft your marketing.

 Offer resources like demos, training, or webinars to ensure that customers are experts with your product.
 If it’s too hard to figure out, you risk increasing customer churn.

-Similarly, use chat bots and autoresponders if needed to keep the flow of customer service moving.
+Similarly, use chatbots and autoresponders if needed to keep the flow of customer service moving.
 You don’t want customers or leads waiting long times for answers.
-Be prompt and positives with responses.
+Be prompt and positive with your responses.

 Through social media or forms, ask for some feedback.
 You’d be surprised what kind of helpful answers you’ll get, which can help you understand why people might churn.

 Don’t be afraid to follow up with an email or phone call to ask why a customer left.
-It can be provide deeper insight and maybe you’ll win them back.
+It can provide deeper insight, and maybe you’ll win them back.

 Check out my online courses to learn more about digital marketing.